jaytroy/JSB/README.md

 Start off by cloning the [JSBSim git repo](https://github.com/JSBSim-Team/jsbsim.git) somewhere.

 ### Compile from source
 Clone this repo.
-Make sure add the `--recurse-submodules` tag.
+Make sure to add the `--recurse-submodules` tag.

 You're gonna need to install the required libraries:
 ```shell